You want to be happy with yourself and your life. Who doesn't?

-A growing body of research tells us happiness isn't just a lovely feeling — it's also quite good for you.
+A growing body of research tells us happiness isn't just a lovely feeling — it's also quite beneficial for you.

 It's been linked to a load of life benefits including a higher income, a stronger immune system, and even a boost in creativity.

-People that are happy with themselves make for a stronger, healthier, more productive society.
+People who are happy with themselves also make for a stronger, healthier, more productive society.

-True self-happiness isn't just that burst of joy that comes with getting a promotion, getting engaged, or winning the lottery.
+True happiness isn't just that burst of joy that comes with getting a promotion, getting engaged, or winning the lottery.

 Sustained happiness with yourself involves contentment and peace of mind, the feelings you want in between those big bursts.

-We all have a happiness set point, a baseline degree of a happiness determined by genetics.
+We all have a happiness set point, a baseline degree of happiness determined by genetics.
 Some people are naturally more optimistic than others.

-But beyond that set point, a great deal of being a happier you is in our control, according to happiness researcher and author Sonja Lyubomirsky.
+But beyond that set point, a great deal of being a happier person is in our control, according to happiness researcher and author Sonja Lyubomirsky.

-In fact, 40% of of being happy with ourselves is determined by our choices and habits.
+In fact, 40% of being happy with ourselves is determined by our choices and habits.

 Constantly reliving the pain of the past keeps you mired in negativity, guilt, anger, and sadness.
 Keep your mind focused on the present moment and all the good available to you right now.